CommitToTheBit/committothebit.github.io/_posts/2026-01-13-lto-neq-pgo.md

 ## But what is a Linker?

-The C++'s developer's toolchain is [...] source code to (executable) machine code.
-It takes, as inputs,

-What, for that matter, is a toolchain?
-[In abstract terms, it's just a series of programs used to build software.]
-Really though,

-Really, it's just a series

- Here

-It starts out with several **compilation units** (your `.cpp` files, basically), and transforms

-Previously, when I've

-- and I think that's fair, the compiler is undoubtedly the most important program -

-Previously, where I've talked about the **toolchain**,

-that takes a bunch of
+When we talk about a C++ developer's toolchain, it's easy to get hung up on the compiler.
+It is, for a start, where the optimisation happens.
+But compilation alone does not a toolchain make; there are other, admittedly lesser programs nonetheless deserving of attention:

 ![Desktop View](/assets/img/posts/2026-02-20-compiler-and-linker.png)
-*<strong>The toolchain</strong> that transforms source code to (executable) machine code.
-The preprocessor, compiler, and assembler are, technically, their own programs, but I'll be lumping them all together and calling them the compiler for convenience; they aren't the part of the toolchain we're interested in today.*
+*<strong>The Toolchain</strong> that transforms source code to (executable) machine code.
+The preprocessor, compiler, and assembler are, technically, their own programs, but I'm lumping them all together and calling them the compiler for convenience; they aren't the part of the toolchain we're interested in today.*

-At compile time, source code gets transformed, unit by unit, into **machine code** binaries native to your desired instruction set (x86, ARM, *etc.*).
-The linker is what takes those native object files (`.o`) and merging them together, maybe as an executable (`.exe`), or maybe a library (`.dll`).
-It's machine code in, machine code out.
+Toolchains think about a project in terms of **compilation units**, which in C++ are just its `.cpp` source files.
+At compile time, these sources get lowered, unit by unit, into independent **machine code** binaries native to your desired instruction set (x86, ARM, *etc.*).
+The linker is what then takes the native object files (`.o`) and merges them together.
+Whether as an executable (`.exe`) or maybe a library (`.dll`), this last tool in the chain is machine code in, machine code out.

 Now, when we talk about linking object files, we're linking them by their **symbols**.
 These are the named entities in a program that get attached to a fixed memory location - *e.g.* functions and class methods, global and static variables - many of which will be **externally visible** beyond the scope of their own compilation unit.
 When externals are referenced elsewhere it's the linker that matches them to their definitions, a process known as <a href="https://chessman7.substack.com/i/164431639/symbol-resolution-in-action"><strong>symbol resolution</strong></a>.